jrruethe/jrruethe.github.io/source/_posts/2014-10-25-cryptography-primer.markdown

 title: "Cryptography Primer"
 date: 2014-10-25 14:48:28 -0400
 comments: true
+toc: true
 categories:
+ - Cryptography
 ---

 Digital cryptography is used everywhere on your computer, both online and offline, to keep your secrets safe.
 This is a simplified explanation of how cryptography accomplishes this task.

+{% more %}

+# Cryptography

 The three fundamental building blocks to modern cryptography are: